coderefinery/documentation/_episodes/05-rtd.md

 $ git init
 $ git add conf.py index.rst feature-a.rst tutorials/tutorial-1.rst
 $ git commit -m "first commit"
-# create a simple README.md file and a .gitignore file where you list Makefile, _build/ and _static/
+# create a simple README.md file and a .gitignore file where you add _build/
 $ git add README.md .gitignore
 $ git commit -m "add readme and gitignore"
 $ git remote add origin git@github.com:user/doc-example.git  # change user to your GitHub username
 # check that it works by `git remote -v`
 ```

-### Alternative approach: Make a copy (fork) of the [example repostitory](https://github.com/coderefinery/doc-example)
+### Alternative approach: Make a copy (fork) of the [example repository](https://github.com/coderefinery/doc-example)

 Fork [this repository](https://github.com/coderefinery/doc-example) and
 then clone the fork to your laptop: